 Add optional context: Open Add optional context to include location, skill level, progress, and constraints so the plan starts where you actually are.

 Run a goal quality check: Keep Run goal quality check enabled to validate clarity before you create the plan.
 The check also considers optional context like location and current experience when you provide it.
-Use the Check goal button in the form, and review checker feedback in the right-side workspace panel.
+Use the Check goal button in the form, and review checker feedback directly under Step 1 in the same flow.

 Completion locks steps: When a step is finished it is shown with a strike-through and can't be run again until you refresh the page.

-When you start a new goal: As soon as you run a goal check, create a reference, or submit the form, the previous goal steps are hidden to keep your focus on the new plan.
+When you start a new goal: As soon as you run a goal check or submit the form, the previous goal steps are hidden to keep your focus on the new plan.
 Refresh the page to view the older steps again until the new plan is created.

 Review the steps: The plan should total your full timeline.
+Each step, action step, and to-do should contain one action or concept only.
+High-level steps should stay broad, action steps should be meaningful chunks, and to-dos should be concrete work rather than trivial setup or formatting tasks.
 Edit step order and add new ones as needed.

 Completed work is locked: Completed high-level steps are immutable.
 If you rewrite an incomplete high-level step, incomplete child action steps and todos are removed while completed child work is preserved as history.